They go by familiar names: sky rockets, bottle rockets, Roman candles, M-80s and cherry bombs.

 - Increased fines: Fines are $1,000 for the first violation, $2,500 for the second violation within the first year, and $5,000 for each additional violation within the year of the first violation.

 - Host liability: Fines can be imposed on property owners or renters who allow illegal firework activity on their property.

 - Limited times for “safe and sane” fireworks: These fireworks — which are not explosive, not aerially launched, and have been tested and approved by the state fire marshal –only can be discharged between noon and 11 p.m.
 June 28 and between 9 a.m. and 11 p.m.
 June 29 through July 4.
 The sale of safe and sane fireworks are limited to June 28 through July 4 as well.

 “This is a compromise that doesn’t hurt the fundraising efforts of a lot of very worthy organizations,” said Councilmember Jeff Harris.
 “It gives a tool in the toolkit to deal with this.”

-Residents reporting illegal fireworks should call the non-emergency police number at 916-808-5471.
+Residents reporting illegal fireworks should call the non-emergency fire number at 916-808-3473(FIRE).
 They also can use a free online reporting smart-phone app called “Nail- ’em,” which is monitored by the Sacramento Fire Department.

 Officials emphasized that current drought conditions have made illegal fireworks even more of a pressing concern.
 “One errant spark can put a whole neighborhood at risk,” Lee said.